Volunteer: Interested in becoming a Foster?

 - Gardening and property maintenance

-- Office worker (answer phones, customer service, database entry)
+- Office volunteer (answer phones, customer service, database entry)

 - Finance and donor relations (database entry, thank you correspondence)